 We anticipate facing competition primarily from centralized laboratories and diagnostic companies offering both point-of-care and at-home solutions.
 Competitors include those offering molecular, antibody and antigen tests.
 Competitors in the reference lab category include Laboratory Corporation of America Holdings (commonly referred to as LabCorp) and Quest Diagnostics Incorporated, along with many hospital laboratories.
-Our competitors in the point-of-care and/or at-home category, for molecular and/or antigen tests that have received an EUA for their COVID-19 tests, include Abbott Laboratories, Binx Health, Inc., BioFire Diagnostics, LLC, Cepheid (a subsidiary of Danaher Corporation), Cue Health Inc., Lucira Health, Inc., Thermo Fischer Scientific Inc., Roche Molecular Systems, Inc., Visby Medical, Inc., ON/GO, Quidel, and OraSure.
-In addition, BioFire Diagnostics, LLC has received FDA marketing authorization under the de novo review pathway for its respiratory panel.
-There are also smaller or earlier-stage companies developing tests that may also prove to be significant competitors, in the COVID-19 market or in the women's health and/or sexual health markets.
-Many of our current or potential competitors, either alone or with their collaboration partners, have significantly greater financial resources and expertise in research and development, manufacturing, regulatory clearance approval and compliance, and sales and distribution than we do.
+Our competitors in the point-of-care and/or at-home category, for molecular and/or antigen tests include Abbott Laboratories, Binx Health, Inc., BioFire Diagnostics, LLC, Cepheid (a subsidiary of Danaher Corporation), Cue Health Inc., Lucira Health, Inc., Thermo Fischer Scientific Inc., Roche Molecular Systems, Inc., Visby Medical, Inc., ON/GO, QuidelOrtho, and OraSure.
+There are also smaller or earlier-stage companies developing tests that may also prove to be significant competitors in the women's health and/or sexual health markets.
+Many of our potential competitors, either alone or with their collaboration partners, have significantly greater financial resources and expertise in research and development, manufacturing, regulatory clearance approval and compliance, and sales and distribution than we do.
 Mergers and acquisitions involving diagnostics companies may result in even more resources being concentrated among a smaller number of our competitors.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies or customer networks.
 Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize diagnostic products or services that are more accurate, more convenient to use or more cost-effective than our products or services.
 Our competitors also may obtain FDA or other regulatory clearance or approval for their products more rapidly than we may obtain clearance or approval or other marketing authorizations for ours, which could result in our competitors establishing a strong market position before we are able to enter a particular market.